viraj-sh/ShortcutFoo-Cheatsheet-Scraper/readme.md

-Here is your updated, clean, minimal, and professional `README.md` for the project:

----

 # ShortcutFoo Cheatsheet Scraper & Dashboard

 A minimal and extensible tool for accessing developer cheatsheets from [ShortcutFoo.com](https://www.shortcutfoo.com).
 This project enables you to browse, search, and download well-formatted keyboard shortcuts for various tools and technologies — all within a web-based dashboard.